 I just love this time of year with all of its traditions and festivities.
-I love to visit withall my family and friends and celebrate another year together.
-I especially love all
+Their is something so special and fulfilling that comes from visiting with all my family and friends and celebrating another year together.

-the good food, treats, and last minute invitations for fun activities.
-Along with all
+I especially love all the good food, treats, and last minute invitations for fun activities.
+With all

 little things to help you be healthy while you are having fun.